CogentRedTester/mpv-segment-linking/README.md

 The `chapter-merge-threshold` option is used to merge chapters that are too close together, as with ordered chapters.

-The script also has limitted support for the `ordered-chapters-files` option, which tells the player to search for matching files inside the given playlist, instead of the file's directory.
-This may be changed to a separate option in the future.

 ### script-opts
 All script options, and their defaults, are listen in the [segment_linking.conf](segment_linking.conf) file.
 Most of these options are related to the custom segment-linking [metafiles](#metafiles)